-In May 2009, a dividend of €0.70 per bearer ordinary share and €0.71 per bearer preference share was approved by Fresenius SE's shareholders at the Annual General Meeting and paid.
-The total dividend payment was €114 million.
+In May 2009, a dividend of \in 0.70 per bearer ordinary share and \in 0.71 per bearer preference share was approved by Fresenius SE's shareholders at the Annual General Meeting and paid.
+The total dividend payment was \in 114 million.

-29. OTHER COMPREHENSIVE INCOME (LOSS)
+28. OTHER COMPREHENSIVE INCOME (LOSS)

-Other comprehensive income (loss) comprises all amounts recognized directly in equity (net of tax) resulting from the currency translation of foreign subsidiaries' financial statements and the effects of measuring financial instruments at their fair value.
+Other comprehensive income (loss) comprises all amounts recognized directly in equity (net of tax) resulting from the currency translation of foreign subsidiaries' financial statements and the effects of measuring financial instruments at their fair value as well as the change in benefit obligation.